OutSystems/docs-product/src/develop/data/query/fetch-display.md

     <div class="info" markdown="1">

-    Instead of referencing existing Entities, you can [importing data from Excel](../excel-bootstrap.md) and create new Entities.
+    Instead of referencing existing Entities, you can [import data from Excel](../excel-bootstrap.md) and create new Entities.

     </div>